-“They need to find a personal coach that can assist them with any of their questions without them feeling like they’ll be rejected or a bother to those institutions,” Vazquez says of the Latinos in her Portland community.
+“They need to find a personal coach that can assist them with any of their questions without them feeling like they’ll be rejected or a bother to those institutions,” Vazquez said of the Latinos in her Portland community.
 “We see those stories every day.”

 In 2007, Vazquez was the only Spanish-speaking teller at Point West, but today, almost half the staff at Point West is bilingual and bicultural.
 She recalls a client, Sara Rodriguez, who felt comfortable with Vazquez because of her Spanish-speaking ability.

 Vazquez suggested Rodriguez open a business using the credit union’s help.
 A stay-at-home mom of four, Rodriguez had no credit and no Social Security number.
 She did have an ITIN, so Point West issued Rodriguez a $500 loan to pay for permits and ingredients to start her tamale cart, Sara’s Tamales.
-Over time, Rodriguez received two additional micro-loans from Point West.
+Over time, Rodriguez received two additional microloans from Point West.

-Funding your business as a Latino immigrant
+Funding your business as a Latino entrepreneur

-Next year, Claudia Ramos plans to attend the #WeAllGrow Latina summit to help her answer questions about what’s been elusive in the success of her business. “[The business owners at the conference] have the same goals: to grow and help each other.
-With what’s going on politically, it’s what we have to do to help each other,” Ramos says.
+Next year, Claudia Ramos plans to attend the #WeAllGrow Latina summit to help her answer questions about what’s been elusive in the success of her business. “[The business owners at the conference] have the same goals: To grow and help each other.
+With what’s going on politically, it’s what we have to do to help each other,” Ramos said.
 “It’s part of our culture, too.
 To start my own little shop, I would feel more comfortable going to my family.
 Family is always there for you.”

 She recalls a time when her cousin needed help funding a surgery, and she and her family members all chipped in to help.
-It’s the same with starting a business,” Ramos explains.
+It’s the same with starting a business,” Ramos explained.
 “You lean on family and friends before the bank.”

 Vazquez, whose own family is from Mexico, agrees.

 “Many times, I’ve seen personally and professionally how the Latino community is always asking friends and family questions about finances.
-If they have an idea for a business, they always ask a family member or a friend; they never really ask professionals,” she says.
+If they have an idea for a business, they always ask a family member or a friend; they never really ask professionals,” she said.
 “They’re scared of being rejected, or they feel they don’t have the right to explore other options.”

 She says that it can be a frightening prospect, particularly for those from another country, to dive into the complex process of obtaining funding.